louishouette/tuber_hub/docs/tuber_hub/AUTHORIZATION.md

 ## Authorization Flow

 1. When a request comes in, `ApplicationController` checks if the current user is authorized for the requested action.
-2. The check is performed by Pundit policies, which consult the database-driven permission system.
+2. The authorization check is handled through the following flow:
+   - The controller calls Pundit's `authorize` method or uses helpers from `AuthorizationConcern`
+   - Pundit policies leverage `PermissionPolicyConcern` which delegates to `AuthorizationService`
+   - `AuthorizationService` delegates to `Authorization::QueryService` for permission checks
+   - Permissions are checked against the database, with results cached for performance
 3. Authorization may be skipped for certain controllers (public pages, authentication controllers).
 4. Admin users automatically have access to all resources.